-The purpose of Online education by Manipal University, Jaipur is to provide flexible learning opportunities to students to attain qualification, wherever learners are not able to attend the regular classroom teaching.
-Academic programmes offered for such candidates under Online Learning mode will be conducted by Directorate of Online Education-Manipal University, Jaipur with support of the various University schools.
+The purpose of Online education by Manipal University Jaipur is to provide flexible learning opportunities to students to attain qualification, wherever learners are not able to attend the regular classroom teaching.
+Academic programmes offered for such candidates under Online Learning mode will be conducted by Centre for Distance and Online Education-Manipal University Jaipur with support of the various University schools.
 The programmes/courses may be termed Online mode for award of Degree.
 Eligibility criteria, programme/course structure, curriculum, evaluation criteria and duration of programme shall be approved by Board of Studies and Academic Council which are based on UGC guidelines.

-Candidates seeking admissions in any programme offered by Directorate of Online Education-Manipal University, Jaipur shall fill up online application form available on DOE-
+Candidates seeking admissions in any programme offered by Centre for Distance and Online Education-Manipal University Jaipur shall fill up online application form available on CDOE-MUJ website.

-MUJ website.
 Before applying, candidates must check eligibility criteria for programme that they are interested in.
 Details about Eligibility criteria, programme structure, curriculum, duration, and fee structure are available on the website.